 Pricing for DataBox begins at $91 per month for starters, with professional pricing starting at $169 a month.

-Google Data Studio is a free business intelligence tool that turns your data into informative and easy-to-see dashboards and reports.
+Previously known as Google Data Studio, Looker Studio is Google's free business intelligence tool that turns your data into informative and easy-to-see dashboards and reports.
 It natively integrates with all Google platforms, such as Analytics, Sheets, Search Console, and Google Ads.

 Similar to Adriel, their dashboards are also fully customizable and extremely versatile when it comes to customizing, adding branding, and sharing with internal or external collaborators.
 This, when combined with their clean and user-friendly user interface, makes it a great reporting tool for advertising agencies